plone/documentation/develop/addons/upgrade_to_51.rst

 for example removing added skins and css resources.
 This was always only partial, so you could not rely on it to fully cleanup the site.

-Since plone 5.1 this cleanup is no longer done.
+Since Plone 5.1 this cleanup is no longer done.
-It is best practice to create an uninstall profile for all your packages.
+Best practice is to create an uninstall profile for all your packages.

 If you were relying on this automatic cleanup, you need to add extra files to clean it up yourself.
 You need to do that when your default profile contains one of these files: